philipwalton/blog/articles/why-web-developers-need-to-care-about-interactivity.md

 * Watch an animated GIF
 * Type into an `<input>` or `<textarea>`

-Before show this, I want to take a moment to emphasize just how bad this experience is.
-When the above code is running, it's not just blocking other JavaScript code, it's blocking all other tasks on the main thread, and that includes "native" interactions you might not expect could be affected by user code.
+Before showing this, I want to take a moment to emphasize just how bad this experience is.
+When the above code is running, it's not just blocking other JavaScript code, it's blocking all other tasks on the main thread, and that includes so-called native interactions you might not expect could be affected by user code.

 In fact, even interactions like scrolling (which are usually handled on a separate thread) can sometimes be affected by a busy main thread (e.g. if a `wheel`, `touchstart`, or `touchmove` event listener has been added to the page).<sup>[[2]](#footnote-2)</sup>

-To see a blocked main thread in action, click the button below (which will add a `wheel` and `touchstart` event listener and then run the `while` loop shown above) and then try to select any text, click any link, or scroll around.
+To see a blocked main thread in action, click the button below (which will add a `wheel` and `touchstart` event listener and run the `while` loop shown above), then try to select any text, click any link, or scroll around.
 Also, notice how the animated GIF stops animating:

 <div class="Demo">
   <p>